 There is nothing in the federal law that supports these types of statements or rules.
 But while parents should not accept misinformation concerning the IEP, you don't need to approach the parent/school relationship in an adversarial manner.
 It is in everyone's best interest to remember that parents and teachers share a common goal: to develop a program that will be appropriate for the child with autism.
 By sharing information and knowledge, parents and schools can collaborate to develop a truly effective IEP.

 After an evaluation has been done, the IEP meeting will be scheduled.
 As noted earlier, you are entitled by law to attend and participate in this meeting, and you must be given ample notification of the time and place.
 You should also request a copy of the evaluation results prior to the meeting so you have time to review them.

 The Families and Advocates Partnership for Education (FAPE) suggests considering the following:

 - What is your vision for your child - for the future as well as the next school year?

-- What you are child's strengths, needs and interests?
+- What are your child's strengths, needs and interests?

-- What are your major concerns about his or her education?
+- What are your major concerns about his/her education?

 - Does the evaluation fit with what you know about your child?

 While the IEP meeting is meant to develop an educational plan for your child, it is also an opportunity for you to share information about your child, your expectations and what techniques have worked at home.
 If for some reason you do not agree with the proposed IEP, you do have recourse.
-See the section, "What If You and the School Don't Agree?"
+See "Rights at School."